Shritishrivastava/Shritishrivastava/README.md

   -   😄 Pronouns: [She/Her]
   -   📫 How to reach me *shritishrivastava7@gmail.com*
   -   🙈 You can find me ranting about life's little frustrations and contemplating the meaning of it all.
-  -   ⚡ Fun fact:sometimes, I pretend to get a call to avoid socializing.
+  -   ⚡ Fun fact: Sometimes, I pretend to get a call to avoid socializing.

   <hr>